ummjevel/Generative-AI-for-beginners-dotnet/03-CoreGenerativeAITechniques/02-retrieval-augmented-generation.md

     ```csharp
     public class Movie
     {
-        [VectorStoreRecordKey]
+        [VectorStoreKey]
         public int Key { get; set; }

-        [VectorStoreRecordData]
+        [VectorStoreData]
         public string Title { get; set; }

-        [VectorStoreRecordData]
+        [VectorStoreData]
         public string Description { get; set; }

-        [VectorStoreRecordVector(384, DistanceFunction.CosineSimilarity)]
+        [VectorStoreVector(384, DistanceFunction = DistanceFunction.CosineSimilarity)]
         public ReadOnlyMemory<float> Vector { get; set; }
     }
     ```

-    Using the attributes like `[VectorStoreRecordKey]` makes it easier for the vector store implementations to map POCO objects to their underlying data models.
+    Using the attributes like `[VectorStoreKey]` makes it easier for the vector store implementations to map POCO objects to their underlying data models.

 2. Of course we're going to need that knowledge data populated.
 Create a list of `Movie` objects, and create an `InMemoryVectorStore` that will have a collection of movies.